kamikkels/create-next-quick/README.md

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

-> Credits: Special thanks to [@harshgupta20](https://github.com/harshgupta20) for the original idea and inspiration for this project.
+> Credits: Special thanks to [@harshgupta20](https://github.com/harshgupta20) for the idea and inspiration for this project.